Curbside Veterinary Care: Benefits for You and Your Pet

 What are the benefits of curbside care?

-Curbside care offers a number of benefits for you and your pet.
+Curbside care offers several benefits for you and your pet.

-First, by providing curbside care, your veterinarian is eliminating the need for you to enter the veterinary practice.
-Veterinary practices are busy facilities, with many employees and clients entering and exiting the lobby and exam room on a daily basis.
+First, curbside care eliminates the need for you to enter the veterinary practice.
+Veterinary practices are busy, with many employees and clients entering and exiting the lobby and exam room daily.
 Unlike grocery stores and other big-box stores, veterinary hospitals also tend to be small, offering less ventilation than you would experience in a large retailer.
-A single positive client or employee could potentially trigger a large outbreak of COVID-19 in a busy veterinary practice.
+A single client or employee with a virus could potentially trigger a large outbreak in a busy veterinary practice.

 Second, curbside care protects the veterinary team and, in turn, your pet.
-A number of veterinary hospitals have had to close temporarily during this pandemic.
-If a significant number of employees become ill with COVID-19 or are required to quarantine due to exposure, a hospital just cannot stay open.
+A number of veterinary hospitals had to close temporarily during the Covid-19 pandemic.
+If a significant number of employees become ill or are required to quarantine due to exposure, a hospital cannot stay open.
 When these hospitals are closed, they are unable to care for their patients, who must then be referred to an emergency hospital or another veterinary facility.
 Curbside care increases the likelihood that your veterinary team will continue to be available for your pet.

-In most veterinary hospitals, exceptions to curbside care are rare.
-If the practice were to make an exception for one client, there are probably another 20 clients (or more) that day that will have an equally good reason to request an exception.
+In most veterinary hospitals during a pandemic situation, exceptions to curbside care are rare.
+If the practice made an exception for one client, there would be another 20 clients (or more) that day with an equally good reason to request an exception.
 The benefits of curbside care would quickly be lost in that scenario.

 The one exception to curbside care, in many practices, is euthanasia.
 Veterinarians understand that euthanasia is an emotional time and strive to allow clients to be with their pets, if possible.
-Your veterinarian will likely have alternative physical distancing plans for euthanasia, which may include requiring clients to wear a mask or even performing the euthanasia outdoors.
+During a pandemic, your veterinarian will likely have alternative physical distancing plans for euthanasia, which may include requiring clients to wear a mask or even performing the euthanasia outdoors.
 Ask your veterinary team if you have questions about euthanasia during this time.

 Will my pet be anxious without me?

-While it is entirely natural to worry that your pet will be anxious without you in the room, the surprising truth is that many pets appear less stressed with curbside care!
-Keeping the exam room and lobby closed limits the flow of people and animals through the hospital, which creates a low-stress environment which in turn helps many pets feel more relaxed.
+While it is entirely natural to worry that your pet will be anxious without you in the room, most clinic staff are trained to reduce appointment stress and some pets are less stressed when you are gone, as they don’t need to worry about protecting you!
+In addition, keeping the exam room and lobby closed limits the flow of people and animals through the hospital, which creates a low-stress environment that in turn helps many pets feel more relaxed.

-Will I get to talk to my veterinarian?
+Will I get to talk to my veterinarian during a curbside visit?

 Even in curbside care, you will have an opportunity to speak with your veterinarian.
-Most veterinarians aim to call each client prior to discharging the pet, in order to discuss findings and recommendations.
-In some cases, communication with your veterinarian may take place over a telemedicine platform, via videoconferencing and/or text message communication.
+Most veterinarians aim to call each client before discharging the pet, to discuss findings and recommendations.
+In some cases, you will communicate with your veterinarian over a telemedicine platform, via videoconferencing, and/or text message.

 Occasionally, if the practice is busy with emergencies or you are in a rush and cannot wait to speak to your veterinarian, information may be relayed through a veterinary assistant or technician.
 If necessary, feel free to ask for a follow-up call from your veterinarian when they are available, to discuss concerns in more detail.

-Is there anything I can do to make my curbside visit go smoothly?
+What can I do to make my curbside visit go smoothly?

-With curbside care, it definitely helps to be prepared!
-Bring a written list of your concerns, which you can give to the veterinary team member who comes to the car for your pet.
-Include any information that might be helpful for your veterinarian and any special requests that you have.
-If your veterinary practice has emailed forms for you to fill out prior to your visit, make sure that you do so.
+With curbside care, it helps to be prepared!
+Email or bring a written list of your concerns, which you can give to the veterinary team member who admits your pet.
+Include any information that might be helpful for your veterinarian and any special requests.
+Complete any forms your veterinary practice has emailed before your visit—they will be valuable to your pet’s care.

-One of the greatest challenges of curbside care and the lack of face-to-face interaction, can come in the form of checking lumps and bumps.
-If you have a particular mass that you want your veterinarian to examine, describe its location in detail or draw a diagram.
-If the mass might be difficult for your veterinarian to find, consider marking it for your veterinarian.
-There are a number of ways to do this, including clipping a small amount of hair around the mass, using eyeliner to circle the mass, or applying a small dot of nail polish to the coat near the mass.
-Taking a photo of the mass, which you can show to a team member or send to your veterinarian via text message or other telemedicine platform, can be beneficial.
+One of the greatest challenges of curbside care is the difficulty of checking lumps and bumps.
+If your pet has a particular mass you want your veterinarian to examine, describe its location in detail or draw a diagram.
+If the mass could be difficult for your veterinarian to find, consider marking it for your veterinarian.
+There are several ways to mark a mass, including clipping a small amount of hair around the mass, using eyeliner to circle the mass, or applying a small dot of nail polish to the coat near the mass.

-While curbside care may offer some unique challenges, it truly is in the best interests of you and your pet.
-Be flexible, patient, and understanding during this strange time and trust that your veterinary team is doing their best to be as thorough and efficient as possible.
+While curbside care may offer some unique challenges, it may be recommended in the best interests of you and your pet.
+You can trust that your veterinary team is doing their best to be as thorough and efficient as possible.

 Related Articles